 You can be severely injured or killed in a crash if you are not wearing your safety belt - even if you have airbags.
 Wearing your safety belt during a crash helps reduce your chance of hitting things inside the vehicle or being ejected from it.
-Airbags are designed to work with safety belts, but do not replace them.
-Airbags are designed to deploy only in moderate to severe frontal and near frontal crashes.
+Airbags are "supplemental restraints" to the safety belts.
+Airbags are designed to work with safety belts but do not replace them.

-They are not designed to inflate in rollover, rear or low-speed frontal crashes, or in many side crashes.
-And, for some unrestrained occupants, airbags may provide less protection in frontal crashes than more forceful airbags have provided in the past.
-Everyone in your vehicle should wear a safety belt properly - whether or not there is an airbag for that person.
+Frontal airbags for the driver and right front passenger are designed to deploy in moderate to severe frontal and near frontal crashes.
+They are not designed to inflate in rollover, rear crashes, or in many side crashes.
+And, for some unrestrained occupants, frontal airbags may provide less protection in frontal crashes than more forceful airbags have provided in the past.